isomerpages/pa-mgwanted/_course-directory/4-download-brochure.md

 ---
-layout: leftnav-page-content
-title: Download Brochure
+title: 'Download Brochure'
 permalink: /course-directory/download-brochure/
-breadcrumb: Download Brochure
+breadcrumb: 'Download Brochure'
-collection_name: course-directory

 ---

 ### Download Brochure
 We have specially curated a range of courses, interest groups and volunteering opportunities in areas of health & wellness, lifestyle & leisure, financial literacy, lifelong learning, and many more for you!